byme8/DuckInterface/README.md

 }
 ```
 It is impotant to notice that the ``` AddCalculator ``` doesn't implement a ``` ICalculator ``` in any way.
 It just have an indentical method declaration.
-Of cause, if we try to use it like in next snippet we will get a compilation error:
+If we try to use it like in next snippet we will get a compilation error:

 ``` cs
 var addCalculator = new AddCalculator();